 The project targets high school graduates looking for personal and professional counseling.
 Graduating high school is often a struggle for anyone, but particularly for those whose access to opportunities and ressources is limited by their social background.

-Each festival will select a group of about ten young people and will accompany them throughout 2023, by implementing a program of screenings and critical debates.
+Each festival has selected a group of about ten young people and has accompanied them throughout 2023, by implementing a program of screenings and critical debates.

-Three key moments will be organised during each festival (May, July and October 2023), with each one focusing on a specific theme (human rights, ecology, activism, etc.).
-In addition to this social and theme-based initative, a professional training session will be held in Marseille.
+Three key moments have been organised during each festival (May, July and October 2023), with each one focusing on a specific theme (human rights, ecology, activism, etc.).
+In addition to this social and theme-based initative, a professional training session has been held in Marseille.

-These moments will allow young people to share their thoughts around current political and social issues by way of socially-conscious films and by meeting the people who made them.
+These moments has allowed young people to share their thoughts around current political and social issues by way of socially-conscious films and by meeting the people who made them.

 We are filmmakers is an educational experiment designed for high school students from partner schools in Marseille, Madrid and Thessaloniki.
 The goal is to encourage discussion between classes and professionals, to develop a European dialogue and to get young students to see the world differently, but also to create images and films.
 The point is to associate school departments and prestigious cultural partners in order to build together a new learning of cinema and to underline the importance of a complementary, non-formal education.